log2timeline/l2tdocs/process/l2tbinaries.md

 ```

-Rebase and squash individual platform specific commits using `git rebase -i` so that the commit
+Rebase and squash individual platform specific commits, using `git rebase -i`, so that the commit
 history looks similar to:
 ```
 Updated 64-bit Windows builds of dependencies.